-The Corporation has no long-term debt other than compensated absences, lease liabilities, and net pension and OBEB liabilities.
+The Corporation has no long-term debt other than compensated absences and net pension and OBEB liabilities.
 The Corporation's capital assets include computer and equipment and furniture and fixtures that are capitalized and depreciated over estimated useful lives.
-The Corporation also has leased assets that are amortized over their lease period.

 Cash Management